juangamella/gnies/README.md

 pip install gnies
 ```

-There was an effort to dependencies on other packages to a minimum.
+There was an effort to keep dependencies on other packages to a minimum.
 As a result the package only depends on [`numpy`](https://numpy.org/) and [`ges`](https://github.com/juangamella/ges) (with the former being the only dependency of the latter).

 ## Running the algorithm